crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 * The providers should be mature enough for users to depend on them in production, i.e. maturity.

-Today, we have two Crossplane providers for each of the big three clouds.
+This document aims for a decision for the following providers:
 * AWS
   * Classic with [124 CRDs][provider-aws-crds] with 37 beta CRDs.
   * Jet with [763 CRDs][jet-aws-crds], no beta CRDs.